 4SC-202 has been evaluated in a Phase I clinical trial (TOPAS) in 24 heavily pre-treated patients with different types of blood cancer.
 4SC-202 was well tolerated with few and/or manageable adverse events.
 Positive signs of anti-tumor efficacy were observed with one complete remission for 28 months and one partial responder for 8 months.
 Findings also exhibited disease control in 83% of the patients and long-term stabilization in 50% of patients.

 In preclinical experiments, 4SC-202 exhibited an enhanced immune response to cancer.
 Treatment with 4SC-202 showed alteration of the tumor microenvironment and increased infiltration of immune cells into the tumor.
-The combination of 4SC-202 with checkpoint-inhibitors in mouse models resulted in increased anti-tumor activity suggesting a very promising clinical development path for 4SC-202 in patients refractory or non-responding to PD-1 or PD-L1 checkpoint inhibitors.
+In mouse models the combination of 4SC-202 with checkpoint inhibitors resulted in increased anti-tumor activity, suggesting a promising clinical development path for 4SC-202 in patients that are either refractory or non-responding to PD-1 or PD-L1 checkpoint inhibitors.

-One of the most promising therapeutic concepts in oncology drug development is the epigenetic modification of chromatin.
-4SC-202 is the first known dual-epigenetic modulator that inhibits both HDAC1, 2, 3 and LSD1.
+One of the most promising therapeutic concepts in oncology drug development is the modification of chromatin.
+4SC-202 is the first known dual modulator of both HDAC1, 2, 3 and LSD1.

-Preclinical experiments have demonstrated that 4SC-202 has the ability to modulate the tumor microenvironment resulting in immunologically advantageous cellular differentiation patterns e.g. by increasing favorable populations of immune cells in the tumor.
-Specifically, 4SC-202 drove anti-tumor immunity by increasing the expression of tumor-associated antigens (TAAs) and immunomodulatory molecules in cancer cell lines.
-Furthermore, the infiltration of CD8 positive cytotoxic T cells into the tumor was enhanced and the presence of myeloid-derived suppressor cells (MDSCs) was reduced in animal models.
+Preclinical experiments have demonstrated that 4SC-202 has the ability to modulate the tumor microenvironment resulting in immunologically advantageous cellular differentiation patterns – for example, by increasing favorable populations of immune cells in the tumor.
+Specifically, 4SC-202 can drive anti-tumor immunity by increasing the expression of tumor-associated antigens (TAAs) and immunomodulatory molecules in cancer cell lines.
+And in animal models, the infiltration of CD8 positive cytotoxic T cells into the tumor was enhanced and the presence of myeloid-derived suppressor cells (MDSCs) was reduced.
 Importantly, the combination of 4SC-202 with checkpoint inhibitors had additive effects on tumor growth inhibition presumably due to a 4SC-202-mediated shift in the tumor microenvironment resulting in anti-tumor immunity.

-Therefore, the immune modulating effects of 4SC-202 contribute to the anti-tumor activity of the checkpoint inhibitors, and as such 4SC-202 has unique characteristics as a therapeutic partner in malignancies where anti-tumoral T cell response plays a role.
+The immune modulating effects of 4SC-202 have been shown to contribute to the anti-tumor activity of checkpoint inhibitors and as such, 4SC-202 has unique characteristics as a therapeutic partner in malignancies where the anti-tumoral T-cell response plays a role.